gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

 ## Introduction

-This is a 3D open-vocabulary instance-level semantic mapping system.
+This is a 3D open-vocabulary instance-level semantic mapping module.
 The system takes stamped panoramic images, 3D LiDAR scans, and odometry as inputs.
 The outputs are 3D instance-level object centroids and 3D bounding box estimates.
 The system uses [Grounded-SAM-2](https://github.com/IDEA-Research/Grounded-SAM-2) for open-vocabulary object detection and segmentation on images, and manages the 3D object clustering, tracking, and filtering to provide a 3D object-level map, aiming to provide a real-time and easily adaptable spatial representation for language navigation and other upstream tasks.
 Below are the sensor setups we have tested.

 <p float="center">
   <img src="images/mecanum_wheel.jpg" height="300" />